ddsouz5/oneliners/README.md

 Jump to a directory, execute a command, and jump back to the current directory:

     (cd /tmp && ls)
+    OR
+    pushd .
+    ls
+    popd
+    dirs -v # too see stack

 Stopwatch (`Enter` or `ctrl-d` to stop):